 As with most high mountains, training, planning and careful preparation are key.
-Before the 1990s, you could just head down to the foothills of Mount Kilimanjaro with nothing but a good old pair of boots, a backpack and some crackers, and attempt the summit on your own.
+Before the 1990s, you could just head down to the foothills of Mount Kilimanjaro with nothing but a good old pair of boots, a backpack, and some crackers, and attempt the summit on your own.
 Since 1991, it is compulsory to sign up with an agency if you wish to climb Kili, as it is affectionately called.
 The agency will provide a guide, porters and a cook.
 Food is usually healthy and wholesome, and vegans/vegetarians can easily be catered for as long as they give the agency notice in advance.
 The national language is Swahili, but upon the mountain, you will hear Kichagga, spoken by the Chagga people.
 English is spoken among the guides and the more educated crewmembers.
 Kilimanjaro Tanzanite Safaris DMC is a reputable Kilimanjaro climbing agency, and ready for you to sign up for your Kilimanjaro trip.

 Kindly note acclimatization is important to guarantee your success.
 The average time to complete the trek is six days, which is quite short for a mountain this tall, but the trails are steep and you should prepare yourself months in advance, both physically and mentally.
 Physical endurance is a must, but mental stamina is even more important.
 After all, you will be trekking 5 to 10 miles (8 to 16 km) each day.
 Kilimanjaro trails in 6 days trip are Machame, Rongai, Umbwe and Marangu.
-You have time to acclimatize but it depends your origin, some people need 7 days Kilimanjaro route like Machame 7 days or Rongai 7 days.
+You have time to acclimatize but it depends on your origin, some people need 7 days Kilimanjaro routes like Machame 7 days or Rongai 7 days.

 You don’t have to be a marathoner, but you should be an active person.
 Short runs through the park, long walks, a little bit of mountaineering will help you get prepared for the challenge ahead.
 The idea is to increase lung capacity.
 Still, being fit does not mean you will not have trouble with altitude sickness.
 That’s a whole different story.